Thai silk

 Thai silk (ผ้าไหมไทย, RTGS: pha mai thai, [pʰâː mǎj tʰāj]) is produced from the cocoons of Thai silkworms.
 Thailand's silkworm farmers cultivate both types of the domesticated silkworms that produce commercial silk: Samia ricini, commonly known as the eri silkworm, which produces matte eri silk, and the Bombyx mori, producer of the better known, glossy mulberry silk.
 The latter is by far the larger silk producer of the two.

 In Thailand, the Center for Excellence in Silk at Kasetsart University's Kamphaeng Saen campus plays a leading research role in sericulture research as well as providing silkworm eggs and know-how to Thai farmers.

 History

 After silk originated in ancient China and India, where the practice of weaving silk began around 2,640 BCE, Chinese merchants spread the use of silk throughout Asia through trade.
-Archaeologists found the first fibers of silk in Thailand to be over 3,000 years old in the ruins of Ban Chiang.
-The site is considered to be one of Southeast Asia's oldest civilization.
+Archaeologists found the first fibers of silk in Thailand to be over 3,000 years old, in the ruins of Ban Chiang.
+The site is considered to be one of Southeast Asia's oldest civilizations.